fwojciec/w11i.me/src/posts/graphql-server-go-part1.md

 }
 ```

-`gqlgen` was able to automatically determine how to resolve the `ID`, `name` and `email` fields of the `Agent` type, but it wasn't able to figure out what to do about the `authors` field, so this is why the `Authors` method appears in the `resolvers.go` file as one of the methods we need to implement.
-This makes sense, because based on how we have configured it, `gqlgen` maps the resolver type onto the corresponding model from our database, namely:
+`gqlgen` was able to automatically determine how to resolve the `ID`, `name` and `email` fields of the `Agent` type, but it wasn't able to figure out what to do about the `authors` field and this is why the `Authors` method appears in the `resolvers.go` file.
+This makes sense, because given our configuration of `gqlgen`, it maps the `Agent` type from the GraphQL schema to the corresponding model from the database, namely:

 ```go
 type Agent struct {